dereksonderegger/141/docs/05_Distributions.md

 ### Boxplots
 Boxplots are a traditional way to display a distribution and the box contains the middle 50% of the data points.
 <img src="05_Distributions_files/figure-html/unnamed-chunk-11-1.png" width="672" />
+While boxplots are quite commonly used, they summarize the data *too* much and a lot of interesting detail is lost in this summary.

 ### Ridge Plots
 If we have a bunch of overlapping curves, but we stagger them along the y-axis, we get a type of graph called a *ridge graph*.